co-cart/co-cart/readme.txt

 = Do I need to have coding skills to use CoCart? =

-As this plugin provides only a REST API, yes you need to have coding skills to use it.
+As this plugin is built for developers you will need to have some coding knowledge to use it.
+[Checkout the documentation](https://docs.cocart.xyz) to get some understanding.

 = Where can I find documentation for CoCart? =